When cherry blossoms bloom in Japan, people of every age and occupation gather under the trees for hanami: a time to

 There is hardly a natural phenomenon as closely linked to Japanese beauty, culture, and philosophies as the fleeting cherry blossom blooms.
 Majestic trees stretching their rose crowns towards the sky, tiny petals being whirled around by spring winds, and the pleasantly aching knowledge that this breathtaking beauty will perish after only a few days – this is the image of sakura.

 What is Hanami?

-The custom of “flower viewing” is so much more than just one big spring party, however.
+However, the custom of “flower viewing” is so much more than just one big spring party.

 Hanami’s century-old roots reach deeply into Japanese history.
 The custom can be traced back to the Nara period (710 ~ 794), even though people back then admired ume, a plant species related to both the plum and the apricot.
 In contrast to sakura, ume’s bloom lasts from January to the end of February – a span of almost two months.